Skip to content

 Legal assistance in mediation to resolve an employment conflict

 Before starting mediation, it is important to prepare yourself in order to find an amicable settlement.
-Our employment lawyers can help you identify your legal position and formulate the key points of mediation.
+We can help you identify your legal position and formulate the key points of mediation.
 We can also help you prepare discussions and settlement negotiations.

 During mediation, we can guide you through the mediation sessions by advising you how to present the relevant facts and circumstances.
 We can also represent you and negotiate on your behalf, advise you on potential settlement proposals, along with the risks and gains associated with it, and think of possible solutions and formulate settlement proposals.